victorgrein/magnus-ai/README.md

 # Evo AI - AI Agents Platform

+> **License:** This project is licensed under the [Apache License 2.0](./LICENSE).
+The use of the "Evolution API" trademark is protected as described in section 6 (Trademarks) of the license.

 Evo AI is an open-source platform for creating and managing AI agents, enabling integration with different AI models and services.

 ## 🚀 Overview